Drag Me to Hell 4K Ultra HD Blu-ray Review

 Extras included in this disc:

-- Production Video Diaries: Behind-the-scenes footage and interviews.
+- Production Video Diaries: Behind-the-scenes featurettes and on-set footage.

-- Theatrical Trailer: Original trailer for the film.
+- Theatrical Trailer: Official trailer for the film.

-- Image Gallery: Collection of production photos and film stills.
+- Image Gallery: Collection of production and promotional images.

 AV Nirvana review by Michael ScottRead review here